Ball tree: Informal description

 A ball tree is a binary tree in which every node defines a D-dimensional ball containing a subset of the points to be searched.
 Each internal node of the tree partitions the data points into two disjoint sets which are associated with different balls.
 While the balls themselves may intersect, each point is assigned to one or the other ball in the partition according to its distance from the ball's center.
 Each leaf node in the tree defines a ball and enumerates all data points inside that ball.

 Each node in the tree defines the smallest ball that contains all data points in its subtree.
 This gives rise to the useful property that, for a given test point t outside the ball, the distance to any point in a ball B in the tree is greater than or equal to the distance from t to the surface of the ball.
 Formally:

 Where $D^{B}(t)$ is the minimum possible distance from any point in the ball B to some point t.

 Ball-trees are related to the M-tree, but only support binary splits, whereas in the M-tree each level splits $m$ to $2m$ fold, thus leading to a shallower tree structure, therefore need fewer distance computations, which usually yields faster queries.
 Furthermore, M-trees can better be stored on disk, which is organized in pages.
 The M-tree also keeps the distances from the parent node precomputed to speed up queries.

 Vantage-point trees are also similar, but they binary split into one ball, and the remaining data, instead of using two balls.

 Construction

 A number of ball tree construction algorithms are available.
-The goal of such an algorithm is to produce a tree that will efficiently support queries of the desired type (e.g. nearest-neighbor) efficiently in the average case.
+The goal of such an algorithm is to produce a tree that will efficiently support queries of the desired type (e.g. nearest-neighbor) in the average case.
 The specific criteria of an ideal tree will depend on the type of question being answered and the distribution of the underlying data.
 However, a generally applicable measure of an efficient tree is one that minimizes the total volume of its internal nodes.
 Given the varied distributions of real-world data sets, this is a difficult task, but there are several heuristics that partition the data well in practice.
 In general, there is a tradeoff between the cost of constructing a tree and the efficiency achieved by this metric.

 This section briefly describes the simplest of these algorithms.
 A more in-depth discussion of five algorithms was given by Stephen Omohundro.